 The following are ineligible activities for the Program.
-These activities shall not be interpreted as all-encompassing ineligible activities and the list may be subject to further changes.
+These activities shall not be interpreted as all-encompassing ineligible activities and the list may be subject to further changes:

-- Creation of a secondary housing unit attached to a primary unit; - Additions to an existing structure, unless it is necessary to meet housing and building codes or occupancy standards; - Purchase of tools or equipment or other similar items for the applicants; - Installation of luxury items, such as swimming pools; - Costs of equipment, furnishings, or other personal property not an integral structure fixture, or a clothes washer or dryer; - Costs of secondary structures, such as sheds, detached garages, fences, etc.; - The value of the homeowner's sweat equity to rehabilitate their own property; and - Any work on a secondary home.
+- Creation of a secondary housing unit attached to a primary unit; - Additions to an existing structure, unless it is necessary to meet housing and building codes or occupancy standards; - Purchase of tools or equipment or other similar items for the applicants; - Installation of luxury items, such as swimming pools; - Costs of equipment, furnishings, or other personal property not an integral structure fixture, such as a window, air conditioner unit, or a clothes washer or dryer; - Costs of secondary structures, such as sheds, detached garages, fences, etc.; - The value of the homeowner's sweat equity to rehabilitate their own property; and - Any work on a secondary home.

-5 Intake
+5 Intake3